OpenDataLiteracy/SPL-KO/PlanofWork.md

 - Cleanup code notebook and make sure documentation is included where necessary. *By Aug 9*
 ### Written summaries and presentations for staff
 - Write reports with findings for regional managers and frontline staff. *By Aug 13*
-- Create and present findings to regional managers and frontline staff. *TBD*
+- Create and present findings to regional managers and frontline staff. *By Aug 16*
+- Present findings to Southeast Region librarians. *Sept 24*
 ### Present internship work
 - Post first blog post on *Medium*. *By Jul 12*
 - Post second blog post on *Medium*. *By Aug 9*